 APPE opportunities include top facilities in our region, such as Johns Hopkins, the National Institutes of Health, Walter Reed National Military Medical Center, and the Food and Drug Administration.
 The school also partners with Project HOPE to offer a unique practice experience to provide pharmacy services to the international community.
 New in-depth experiences are being developed to include expanded pharmacy services, such as transitional care and medication management.

 |Course Title||Semester Hours||Quarter Hours|

 |Physics I w/ lab calculus or non-calculus based is acceptable||4||6|

 |Humanities-History, art, music, language, theatre, or other English course.||3||4|

 |Social/ Behavioral Science-Accounting, anthropology, business, computers, economics, geography, health, management, political science, psychology, sociology or statistics.||3||4|

 No application is required.

-If a student has completed two years of undergraduate work in an accredited college or university in the United States, he/she does not have to take the TOEFL.
+This statement only applies to students for whom English is a second language.
+If a student has completed two years of undergraduate work in an accredited college or university in the United States, he/she does not have to take the TOEFL, but may choose to do so to demonstrate greater proficiency.
 This does not include students who go to a local community college to take ESL.